chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: do not offer "use exported" if in private child package: `from .._bases import BaseBlaModel`
 - [x] fix: do not offer make private/public on test methods and test classes
 - [x] feat: Use "change visibility" intention for private/public
 - [x] feat: Copy names of failed tests